 Legislative Action (January – March)skip breadcrumbs

-Typically by mid-January – or, following a gubernatorial election year, by February 1 – the Governor submits his Executive Budget to the Legislature, along with the related appropriation, revenue, and budget bills.
+Typically by mid-January – or, following a gubernatorial election year, by February 1 – the Governor submits the Executive Budget to the Legislature, along with the related appropriation, revenue, and budget bills.
 The State’s five-year Financial Plan, Five-Year Capital Program and Financing Plan, and financial information supporting the Executive Budget are also submitted with the Executive Budget.
 The Executive Budget documents are available here.

 The Legislature, primarily through its fiscal committees – Senate Finance and Assembly Ways and Means – analyzes the Governor’s spending proposals and revenue estimates, holds public hearings on major programs, and seeks further information from the Division of the Budget and other State agencies.
 Following that review, the Legislature acts on the appropriation bills submitted with the Executive Budget.